How to Avoid Common Financial Mistakes During Divorce

 By Donna S. Cates, CDFA® – Certified Divorce Financial Analyst, Wealth Builder & Divorce Financial Strategist

-The good news?
-With the right guidance, tools, and mindset, you can avoid the most common (and costly) financial mistakes and step into your next chapter stronger and more secure.
+The good news is this.
+With the right tools, guidance, and mindset, you can avoid many of the most common and costly financial mistakes and step into your next chapter stronger, clearer, and better prepared.

-Let’s walk through a few of the big financial missteps—and how you can steer clear of them.
+Let’s walk through a few of the big financial missteps and how you can protect yourself.

-1. Not Fully Understanding What’s Yours (and What Isn’t)
+1. Not Fully Understanding What Is Yours, and What Is Not

-Many women overlook the complexity of marital assets—especially when things like retirement accounts, stock options, real estate, or business interests are involved.
-Add in debt from mortgages, credit cards, or loans, and it’s easy to feel overwhelmed.
+Many women underestimate the complexity of marital assets, especially when retirement accounts, stock options, real estate, business interests, or debt are involved.
+Mortgages, credit cards, loans, tax exposure, and hidden financial obligations can make the picture feel overwhelming fast.

 Start by getting organized.
-I always recommend women begin with The Ultimate Divorce Toolbox—which gives you a structured place to gather thoughts, documents, and must-know financial info.
-It’s a small step that creates powerful clarity.
+I always recommend women begin with The Ultimate Divorce Toolbox, which gives you a structured place to gather your thoughts, documents, and must know financial information.
+It is a small first step that can create powerful clarity.

 2. Ignoring the Tax Impact

-Your divorce settlement should account for these realities.
-If it doesn’t, it’s not really fair—no matter what the numbers say.
+Your settlement should account for these realities.
+If it does not, it may not be truly fair, no matter what the numbers appear to say.

 3. Letting Emotions Drive Money Decisions

-I understand wanting to keep the house for stability—or to prove a point.
-But if that decision jeopardizes your future cash flow or retirement savings, it may not serve you long-term.
+I understand wanting to keep the house for stability, comfort, or even pride.
+But if keeping the house jeopardizes your future cash flow, retirement savings, or peace of mind, it may not serve the woman you are becoming.

 4. Overlooking Retirement Accounts

-This is an area where experience matters.
-I’ve seen far too many women lose money simply because these details were missed.
+This is where experience matters.
+I have seen too many women lose money simply because these details were missed or misunderstood.

 5. Underestimating What Life Will Really Cost

-You deserve a clear budget, a financial roadmap, and the confidence that your new life is built on solid financial ground.
+You deserve more than a guess.
+You deserve a clear budget, a thoughtful financial roadmap, and the confidence that your next chapter is being built on solid ground.

 6. Not Protecting Business Interests